jarv/cmdchallenge-site/README.md

 configuration to build it in AWS.

 The default terraform configuration creates infrastructure that is within the AWS free tier account.
-This is also the same configuration that is used for the production site!
+This is also the same configuration that is used for the production cmdchallenge site!
-With just terraform you can have your own version of cmdchallenge running in AWS in less than 5 minutes in 5 easy steps.
+With a single terraform run you can have your own version of cmdchallenge running in AWS in less than 5 minutes by following the 5 steps below.

-## Architecture diagram:
+## What you will create

 ```